 It was a fun button-filled afternoon, so we’ll be getting them out again soon.
 Here are a few other great ideas that we’ll be trying:

-All in all, I would definitely recommend grabbing a bag if ever you’re out and about and spot a reasonable priced bundle.
-They are so versatile and the kids have enjoyed playing with them.
+All in all, I would definitely recommend getting in a Bumper Pack of Craft Buttons as they are so versatile and the kids have enjoyed playing with them.

 What do you think?
 Have you got a favourite button activity?